andreiabal/andreiabal-numberconverter-lib/README.md

 #### version 2.0.0 (November/2018)
 - Transcribe README to Spanish.
-- Transforming numbers above 3999.
+- Transforming numerals above 3999.

 #### version 1.0.0 (released)
 - Functionalities: return the roman numeral that corresponds to the arabic number tested (and vice versa).